 On the other hand, let’s say you have $300,000 in unsecured debt and recently lost your job, so you have no income.
 A Chapter 7 bankruptcy in this situation may make more sense, but it always depends on each situation and each individual.

 We like to understand your goals for debt relief and your full financial picture before recommending to speak with a bankruptcy attorney.
-To help you, please provide a few pieces of information and we will reach out to you.
+Feel free to take the Chapter 7 means test calculator to get started.